 In the Field

-A breast imaging facility was running its workflow across both an EMR and a PACS system — using each for different parts of how it tracked patients, managed imaging results, and identified cases that needed follow-up.
+A health system-affiliated breast imaging program performing approximately 90,000 mammograms a year was running its navigation workflow across both an EMR and a PACS system — using each for different parts of how it tracked patients, managed imaging results, and identified cases that needed follow-up.
 For a while, the combination worked.
 Then the facility received notice that changes were coming to the PACS system.
 Some of the tools the team had built their workflow around would no longer be available in the same way.

 The timing mattered.
 The team hadn't been over-relying on PACS features that were marginal to their work.
 They had been relying on them to identify patients who needed timely follow-up.
 Losing that visibility meant losing a piece of the navigation process they couldn't simply replace by asking a different system to do the same thing.